microbit-foundation/dev-docs/software/index.md

 joined together with your application to make up the final .hex file that is flashed.
 This code consists of various lower level software components, such as:

-* [the micro:bit Runtime](./runtime-mbed/) (Sometimes called the device abstraction layer), written in C++ by Lancaster University.
+* [the micro:bit Runtime](./runtime-mbed/) (sometimes called the device abstraction layer), written in C++ by Lancaster University.
 The DAL abstracts the facilities of the micro:bit into a common set of functions that can be used by all coding languages, though some languages, like Python, make less use of the DAL than the Microsoft-based languages, such as Blocks, pxt and TouchDevelop, where the high level block functions map almost directly onto equivalent C/C++ calls in the runtime